Reyansh14/leetcode-solutions/README.md

 # leetcode-solutions

 ## Purpose
 Here you can find some of my solutions to popular Leetcode problems.
-I'll be solving the problems myself first, and then I'll solve it again after looking at the best solutions.
+The way I approach Leetcode problems is by first solving the problem myself, and then solving it again after looking at the best solutions.

 ## Resources
 I've used the following resources while practicing leetcode: